 MEETS WAGNER

-Living meets Fashion is a collaboration between German label Strenesse and chair expert Wagner.
+‘Living meets Fashion’ is a collaboration between German label Strenesse and chair expert Wagner.
 Both brands value style, character and consistency, and exemplify high-quality design, handmade in Germany, so a partnership makes perfect sense.
 Their first joint effort is the ‘W-2020’ bar stool, which is reminiscent of the classic wooden bar stool, but with improved design and functionality.
-The seat and the backrest are made from an innovative plastic shell while a special joint integrated into the seat makes three-dimensional movement possible.
+The seat and the backrest are made from an innovative plastic shell, while a special joint integrated into the seat makes three-dimensional movement possible.

 www.strenesse.com